User Roles and Permissions

 User roles are set by Curators (Gallery admins) in the Gallery Admin interface.
 User roles determine the user's level of access to Gallery users and assets.

-Gallery users can have one of the following roles.
+Users can have one of the following roles:

 - Curator: Curators (Gallery admins) can access the Admin interface to perform administrative tasks.
 Curators also have all the privileges of an Artisan.

 - Artisan: Artisans can publish, run, and share workflows in their private studio and shared collections.

 - Member: Members can run workflows that are shared with them via collections.